rulerrobin/Coder-Academy/term1/WK1Notes.md

             }
         </style>
 ````
 **Absolute**: Element is taken out of the flow of document.
-No longer positions according to nearest element. and no longer apart of the board.
-Green box no longer takes into account blue box as it is "out" of the flow of the page
+No longer positions according to nearest element and no longer apart of the board (relative to the first parent whose position is set).
+Green box no longer takes into account blue box as it is "out" of the flow of the page.

 ![absolute](./prework/Layout/Absolute%20Positioning.PNG)
 ````html